varssha22/DA626_Project/README.md

 ---

-## 📥 1.The instructions for app running is given in a seperate word file that you can find in the repo.
+## 📥 The instructions for app running is given in a seperate word file that you can find in the repo.
+# Name: Instructions_on_app_running.docx

 ## 📦 Download the zip file from this link
 [Zip file](https://drive.google.com/file/d/1tnMtwTz78qfoPOWzE_m-jdMdLlOC54v1/view?usp=sharing)